Katherina Reiche: Career in government

-Life after politics
+Career in the energy sector

 In 2015, Reiche resigned from her government office and laid down her parliamentary mandate to become Chief Executive Officer of the German Association of Local Utilities (VKU).
 In this capacity, she was unanimously elected President of the European Centre of Enterprises with Public Participation and of Enterprises of General Economic Interest (CEEP) in June 2016.

 From 2018 until 2019, Reiche also served on the German government's so-called coal commission, which was tasked to develop a masterplan before the end of the year on how to phase-out coal and create a new economic perspective for the country's coal-mining regions.

-In late 2019, Reiche moved to a new position at German energy company E.ON, where she has been leading its subsidiary Westenergie since 2020.
+In late 2019, Reiche moved to a new position at German energy company E.ON, where she led its subsidiary Westenergie from 2020 to 2025.

+Since June 2020, she has been the Chairwoman of the National Hydrogen Council of the Federal Government.